kdonova4/view-tique/project-plan.md

 - **Comment Body**: The text of the comment
 - **Timestamp**: DAte and time the comment was made.

+### Validation

+To maintain data integrity and ensure usability, the following validation rules should apply:

+- **Comment Body**: REQUIRED
+- **Timestamp**: MUST BE IN THE PRESENT OR PAST

 ## Genre Data

 ### Data